-(2) Assumes that options were not cashed out in connection with change in control.
+Assumes that options were not cashed out in connection with change in control.
 Additional amounts may be payable if the termination is without cause or is a resignation for good reason, as specified in the third column.

-(3) Value computed based on the difference between \$8.00, the initial public offering price, and the exercise price for each option accelerated.
+(3) Value computed based on the difference between \$15.00, which is the mid-point of the range listed on the front cover of this prospectus, and the exercise price for each option accelerated.